Our Vision

 Reduce Carbon Emissions

 In 2018, when Seventh Generation set our Science-based Climate Target (SBTi), we committed to reduce our absolute Scope 1 and 2 GHG emissions by 100%; reduce our absolute Scope 3 GHG emissions from the use of sold products by 90%; and reduce total scope 3 emissions from remaining categories by 80% (2012 base-year), all by 2030.
 We knew it was a bold ambition, but one that was informed by a belief that market and government investment in greening the grid (e.g., renewable energy) would help get us there.
-In 2023, five years later, we’re proud that we’ve made progress in key areas [Link to Our Shrinking Footprint], but we’re not yet on track to achieve the Scope 3 targets we set out for ourselves.
+In 2023, five years later, we’re proud that we’ve made progress in key areas, but we’re not yet on track to achieve the Scope 3 targets we set out for ourselves.
 Without a transformational change to the U.S. power system, we believe that achieving our goal to reduce 90% of emissions associated with use of our products is nearly impossible.
 This assessment evolved from a process we undertook to conduct a mandatory 5-year review of our SBTi and prompted us to consider what realistic, yet leading climate progress for Seventh Generation should look like.
 We’ve set an interim 2030 climate target to challenge us to dig deep into our upstream supply chain to reduce emissions from key hotspots that, to date, we have not been able to solve for, while still growing our business.

 Reduce Carbon Emissions, by 2030 we will: